-Some say this famous San Francisco specialty was devised by a San Francisco chef as a variation on the Italian frittata.
-Others insist it was created as an after-hours snack by dance-band musicians of the 1920's (my Dad went with this one).
-A third theory attributes the dish to miners who frequented the city's riotous Barbary Coast district in the 1850's."
+Some claim that this famous San Francisco specialty was created by a local chef as a variation on the Italian frittata while others say it was made to be an after-hours snack by dance-band musicians of the 1920's.
+Some even think the dish was created to feed miners who frequented San Francisco's boisterous Barbary Coast district in the 1850's.

-Whatever its origin may be, this hearty mixture of beef, onions, spinach and eggs makes a satisfying meal anytime, day or night.
+Whatever its origin may be, however, this hearty mixture of beef, onions, spinach, and eggs makes a satisfying meal anytime, day or night!

 - 2 tablespoons olive oil

 - 2 pounds lean ground beef

 - 2 medium onions (finely chopped)

 - 1 (10-ounce) package frozen chopped spinach (thawed and squeezed dry; or 1/2 pound fresh spinach, rinsed, stems removed and leaves chopped)

 - 4 to 6 large eggs (lightly beaten)